 - non-broadcast performances (theatre, modelling) covers performance that are not broadcast.

-It is the responsibility of WYA to establish contact with the relevant local authority in which a child resides to obtain instructions as to whether a license is required.
+It is the responsibility of TST to establish contact with the relevant local authority in which a child resides to obtain instructions as to whether a licence is required.

 The Children (Performances) Regulations 1968 only apply to actual performances and therefore the following information does not apply to rehearsals or regular workshops.
 Rehearsals are, however, affected by the Regulations, if they take place during the currency of a licence (between first and last performing day).
 Rehearsals are then subject to the same restrictions and conditions applicable to that licence i.e. time at place of performance, performing times and so forth.
 Rehearsals also count as a performance when calculating length of working week i.e. 5 days broadcast, 6 days theatre/other.